German Network for Bioinformatics Infrastructure: Associated Partners

 The de.NBI network is open for further partners which like to take part in the network.
 These partners are called Associated Partners and are divided into two groups: Associated Service and Training Partners or Associated Training Partners.
 Associated Service und Training Partners offer at least one service and training course while Associated Training Partners only provide at least one training course to the de.NBI network.
-As of February 2020 the de.NBI network has six Associated Service and Training Partners (University of Kiel, University of Jena, DKFZ, EMBL Heidelberg, RKI Werningerode, ZB MED, Heidelberg University, Federal Institute for Materials Research and Testing) and two Associated Training Partners (University Medical Center Hamburg-Eppendorf, University of Tübingen).
+As of February 2020 the de.NBI network has six Associated Service and Training Partners (Kiel University, University of Jena, DKFZ, EMBL Heidelberg, RKI Werningerode, ZB MED, Heidelberg University, Federal Institute for Materials Research and Testing) and two Associated Training Partners (University Medical Center Hamburg-Eppendorf, University of Tübingen).
 These partners cover topics in Metabolomics, Phylogenetics, human bioinformatics, eukaryotic genomics, metaproteomics, NGS, 16S rRNA amplicon and single-cell analysis as well as the general IT topics Linux and scripting languages.

 Bioinformatics resources

 The de.NBI network offers a large portfolio of resources for the German and international life science community.
 It mainly includes databases, bioinformatics tools and hardware based on a federated cloud system.